vdbrink/vdbrink.github.io/projects/smart_notification_light.md

 * Indicate that a calendar meeting will start in a few minutes.

+* Focus time is active.

+* Linked to a reminder.

 <p></p>

 _Do you have any other ideas for a light notification?
 Let me know!_